 Mahatma Gandhi, Non-Violence and Palestinian Resistance

-The first Intifada, (literally, shaking off) started in 1987 and lasted for full nine years.
-British scholar Edgar Balance perceives Intifada as the Palestinian rejoinder to Israel and US that they ‘couldn’t be written off so easily, and that they were not a disappearing, spineless, lost cause’.
-Although not strictly Gandhian, these protests took the form of wide scale civil disobedience, general strikes, boycott on Israeli goods, graffiti and barricades.
-The televised pictures of young unarmed Palestinians throwing stones on Israeli armored vehicles are still hard to shrug off even now.
+The first Intifada, (literally, shaking off) started in 1987 and lasted for a full nine years.
+British scholar Edgar Balance perceives Intifada as the Palestinian rejoinder to Israel and US that they ‘couldn’t be written off so easily, and that they were not disappearing, spineless, lost cause’.
+Although not strictly Gandhian, these protests took the form of wide-scale civil disobedience, general strikes, a boycott on Israeli goods, graffiti and barricades.
+The televised pictures of young unarmed Palestinians throwing stones on Israeli armoured vehicles are still hard to shrug off even now.

 The difference in terms of methods of resistance makes it evident that the former Intifada was more constructive and effective.
 It led Palestinians to Oslo where the two adversaries came to negotiating table for the first time facing each other.
 That the Palestinian ruling elites made a mess of that opportunity does not diminish the fact that it was a time of reckoning for Israel as well.
 The popular and to a large extent unarmed nature of resistance left the Israeli Defence Force completely at a loss for suitable response to quell it and had to undertake painful national security reappraisal.